 Oh!… I was almost forgetting about the Thanksgiving printable.
-Here is the printable in 4 different colors for you.
+Click on the button below to download the free printable in 4 different colors – they are in the Fall section of The VIP Patch.
 I prepared the printable file for 11 x 17 paper, but can be resized to print on a 8.5 x 11 paper too.
 Enjoy!

 If you’re not a Navage Patch VIP, you won’t be able to access our Freebies Library.
 But that can be easily fixed!
 Subscribe for free on the form below and become a Navage Patch VIP.
 Once you subscribe, a password will be sent to you in our Welcome email, and that will give you access to The VIP Patch [Freebies Library].
 If you didn’t receive our Welcome email, can’t find the password or have any other questions on this process or on our free printables, please check our Printables FAQ page.

 If you display our free printables in your home, be sure to take a picture and post it on Instagram!
 Don’t forget to tag us @TheNavagePatch!
 We love to see our printables out in the wild!